Keeping different domesticated animals can be quite difficult.

 According to some, it is not hard at all as long as you follow the proper steps and add a little extra patience.
 As a matter of fact, dogs and chickens can live in harmony as long as they are familiar with each other.

 1. The Best Call Is To Raise Them Together

 If you have a puppy and a fresh batch of chickens what you can do is give them water together.
 Show authority when they are picking at each other.
 Let them run freely together and remember, animals that play together – stay together.

-Introduce both the dog and the chickens to a toy which they will share and keep it away from them unless they are together.
+Introduce both the dog and the chickens to a toy that they will share and keep away from them unless they are together.
 This will make them cooperate and establish a connection.

 Once the puppy and the young chickens establish a friendly relationship the wonder of them playing together will be yours to see.

 In order to train your dog to protect your chickens, you first need to show it that they are a part of the family.
-Dogs are in nature protective towards their owners.
+Dogs are by nature protective of their owners.
 You need to show them how concerned you are about the well-being of your chickens.

 This can easily be achieved if you walk it on a leash when the chickens are on the run.
 This will show the dog that you yourself protect the chickens.

 When you feed and give water to the chickens make sure that the dog is present and it will acknowledge that they are also under your care.